Bedford QL

-The Bedford QL was a series of trucks manufactured by Bedford for use by the British Armed Forces in the Second World War.
+The Bedford QL was a series of trucks manufactured by Bedford for use by the British Armed Forces in World War II.

 History

-At the outbreak of WW II, Bedford was contracted by the British War Office to produce a 3 ton 4×4 general service truck.
+At the outbreak of World War II, Bedford was contracted by the War Office to produce a 3 ton 4×4 general service truck.
 A pilot model was ready in February 1940 and quantity production started in March 1941.
 The Bedford QL was in production from 1941 to 1945 and was Bedford's first vehicle series built for the military.
+A total of 52,247 were produced.